-For the reasons set out above, preventing, policing and sanctioning CS-led bribery is an urgent task that demands alternatives to organizational liability.
+For the reasons set out above, preventing, policing and sanctioning CS-led bribery is an urgent task that demands alternatives to the dominant international model premised on organizational liability and incentives for compliance.
 Several refinements to current approaches are worth exploring.